Chlorine dioxide: Bleaching

 Chlorine dioxide is sometimes used for bleaching of wood pulp in combination with chlorine, but it is used alone in ECF (elemental chlorine-free) bleaching sequences.
 It is used at moderately acidic pH (3.5 to 6).
 The use of chlorine dioxide minimizes the amount of organochlorine compounds produced.
-Chlorine dioxide (ECF technology) currently is the most important bleaching method worldwide.
+As of 2005, chlorine dioxide (ECF technology) is the most important bleaching method worldwide.
 About 95% of all bleached kraft pulp is made using chlorine dioxide in ECF bleaching sequences.

-Chlorine dioxide has been used to bleach flour.
+Chlorine dioxide has also been used to bleach flour.

 Water treatment

 The water treatment plant at Niagara Falls, New York first used chlorine dioxide for drinking water treatment in 1944 for destroying "taste and odor producing phenolic compounds."
 Chlorine dioxide was introduced as a drinking water disinfectant on a large scale in 1956, when Brussels, Belgium, changed from chlorine to chlorine dioxide.
 Its most common use in water treatment is as a pre-oxidant prior to chlorination of drinking water to destroy natural water impurities that would otherwise produce trihalomethanes upon exposure to free chlorine.
 Trihalomethanes are suspected carcinogenic disinfection by-products associated with chlorination of naturally occurring organics in raw water.
 Chlorine dioxide also produces 70% fewer halomethanes in the presence of natural organic matter compared to when elemental chlorine or bleach is used.

 Chlorine dioxide is also superior to chlorine when operating above pH 7, in the presence of ammonia and amines, and for the control of biofilms in water distribution systems.
 Chlorine dioxide is used in many industrial water treatment applications as a biocide, including cooling towers, process water, and food processing.

 Chlorine dioxide is less corrosive than chlorine and superior for the control of Legionella bacteria.

 Chlorine dioxide is superior to some other secondary water disinfection methods, in that chlorine dioxide is not negatively impacted by pH, does not lose efficacy over time, because the bacteria will not grow resistant to it, and is not negatively impacted by silica and phosphates, which are commonly used potable water corrosion inhibitors.
 In the United States, it is an EPA-registered biocide.

 It is more effective as a disinfectant than chlorine in most circumstances against waterborne pathogenic agents such as viruses, bacteria, and protozoa – including the cysts of Giardia and the oocysts of Cryptosporidium.

-The use of chlorine dioxide in water treatment leads to the formation of the by-product chlorite, which is currently limited to a maximum of 1 part per million in drinking water in the USA.
+The use of chlorine dioxide in water treatment leads to the formation of the by-product chlorite, which is limited to a maximum of 1 part per million in drinking water in the USA.
 This EPA standard limits the use of chlorine dioxide in the US to relatively high-quality water, because this minimizes chlorite concentration, or water that is to be treated with iron-based coagulants, because iron can reduce chlorite to chloride.
 The World Health Organization also advises a 1ppm dosification.